insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-The average insurance cost for a Ford F-series in 2024 is $2,202 per year.
-The Ford F-series was among the 25 best-selling cars in the U.S. last year, according to Kelley Blue Book.
+The average insurance cost for a Ford F-Series in 2025 is $2,481 per year.
+The Ford F-Series was among the 25 best-selling cars in the U.S., according to Kelley Blue Book.

-But no matter whether you bought your Ford F-series new or used, it’s a big investment – the average new car buyer in the U.S. paid $48,334 in July 2023, according to Kelley Blue Book.
+But no matter whether you bought your Ford F-Series new or used, it’s a big investment – the average new car buyer in the U.S. paid $49,740 in December of 2024, according to the most recent data from Kelley Blue Book.
 The cost of insuring a car can vary greatly, so be mindful of how much car insurance costs if you want to stay within a monthly budget.

 Key Takeaways

-• The annual average nationwide rate for a Ford F-series is $2,202.
+• The annual average nationwide rate for a Ford F-Series is $2,481.

-• State Farm offers the cheapest car insurance for a Ford F-series.
+• GEICO offers the cheapest car insurance for a Ford F-Series.

 Average Insurance Rates